UdohLawrence/30-days-of-python/readme.md

 1. Each day has a folder: `day_1/`
 2. Every folder contains:
-   - `notes.md` — concise notes and key takeaways
-   - `exercises.py` — practice problems for that day
+   - `exercises.md` — practice problems for that day
    - `solutions.py` — my worked solutions
-   - `README.md` — a short summary of what was covered
 3. Progress is tracked in the table below and updated daily.
 4. Each day gets its own commit, ideally with a clear message like `Day 07: Sets & Frozensets`.

 ### Rules I'm Holding Myself To

 - ⏱️ Minimum 1 hour of focused coding per day.
 - 🚫 No skipping — if a day is missed, it's made up before moving forward, not skipped.
 - 📝 Every day ships with at least one runnable exercise file.